kimberlyz/Coupon-Data-Analysis/README.md

 3. Removed rows with NaN in them: Because the percentage of rows containing an NaN value is < 5% of all the data, I think it's okay to drop those rows as there's still enough rows left to analyze.

-4. Standardize column names and fix typos in names: To make it easier to remember what the column names are when typing them out, let's fix any typos and standardize the column names into snakecase.
+4. Standardized column names and fixed typos in names: To make it easier to remember what the column names are when typing them out, let's fix any typos and standardize the column names into snakecase.

 ## Data Analysis / Manipulation
 **Overview of Data**